snac-cooperative/snac_eac_cpf_utils/readme.md

     cd ~/bin
     unzip ~/Downloads/SaxonHE9-4-0-6J.zip

+After installing git, if the "git --version" command works, then you are ready.

+    > git --version
+    git version 1.8.1

-Check that your $PATH environment variable has a path to git.
+If git --version did not work, then check that your $PATH environment variable has a path to git.
 Find git with with 'which', 'locate' or by examining the installer log.
 Look at the values in $PATH to verify that git path is a default (or not).
 The MacOS installer puts git in /usr/local/git/bin.
 Linux users using a package or software manager (yum, apt, dpkg, KDE software center, etc.) can skip this step since their git will be in a standard path.
+Here are some typical commands:

     which git
     locate git
     echo $PATH

+The most common problem is simply that your default path doesn't include git's directory.
 You may wish to edit your shell rc file (.bashrc) to add the path to git to PATH.
 Add this line to .bashrc (bash) or .zshrc (zsh).
 This is bash/zsh format:

     export PATH=$PATH:/usr/local/git/bin

+After editing your .bashrc (or .zshrc), close and re-open the terminal.
+You might have to logout and login again.
+Or just try ". .bashrc"

+> cd ~/
+> . .bashrc
+> echo $PATH
+.:/Users/mst3k/bin:.:/Users/twl8n/bin:.:/Users/twl8n/bin:.:/Users/twl8n/bin:/usr/bin:/bin:/usr/sbin:/sbin:/usr/local/bin:/usr/local/git/bin:/usr/X11/bin:/Users/twl8n/bin:.:/usr/local/git/bin:/usr/local/git/bin:/usr/local/ncbi:/usr/local/ncbi:/usr/local/git/bin:/usr/local/ncbi:/usr/local/git/bin:/usr/local/ncbi:/usr/local/git/bin

 You will need two rdf xml files, which can be downloaded from loc.gov, and unzipped.
 Below I give the unzip command, but feel free to unzip with your favorite utility, and copy the files into the ead_cpf_utils directory.